wazofski/storz/README.md

 # Storz

-Storz is an Object Store framework built in golang.

-It features a simple object modeling language used to [generate ](https://github.com/wazofski/storz/tree/main/mgen) the golang object class meta.
+**Storz** is an Object Store framework built in golang.
+It consists of a set of modules implementing the [Store](https://github.com/wazofski/storz/tree/main/store) interface and features a simple object [modeling language](https://github.com/wazofski/storz/tree/main/mgen) used to generate the golang object class meta it manipulates using `Store` modules.

-The generated code contains object and structure classes used to interact with the Store interface that most storz modules expose.

-## Purpose
-Storz Modules can be used to store and retrieve objects from a database.

-Modules can be composed together to chain Store functionality into more complex logical modules.
+**Storz Modules** provide the functionality to store, modify and retrieve modeled objects from various sources.
+Such modules can be composed together to chain Store functionality into more complex logical modules.
+Combining modules provides ways to handle object changes, manipulate data in complex ways within a single service or across multiple services.

-Such combined modules can provide ways to handle object changes and routing objects to different Stores of any complexity.

-The interfaces are exposed from the `store` package to allow custom store implementations if needed.

-Multi-client, multi-server complexity of any desired depth can be achieved with ease basically for free:
+Multi-server complexity of any desired depth can be achieved with ease.

+Example:
 - Frontend service
   - Cached store based on..
   - ..Rest client connected to the backend service